Buy USBCrypt:

 This limitation may sound silly: why would anyone design a system that would not allow for the larger files?
 The problem is, when the FAT32 file system was designed (that was back in the days of Windows 95), no one anticipated that we would have such large files in use today.
 Or, maybe the designers hoped that by the time such large files become common, the use of the FAT32 system would be replaced by the more modern systems.

-How to change the drive from FAT32 to NTFS format?
+How to change the drive from FAT32 to NTFS or exFAT format?

 1. Attach the external flash drive to the computer, wait for Windows to recognize it and assign a new drive letter to it.